spmeesseman/app-publisher/README.md

     app-publisher -h
     app-publisher --help

-### Usage - Configuration File
+### Usage - Configuration File and Parameters

-The .publishrc.json file can be used to define the configuration parameters.
+Command line options and the .publishrc.json file can be used to define the configuration parameters.
 To see all options and their descriptions, run app-publisher detailed help:

     app-publisher -h2
     app-publisher --help-detailed